 The majority elects to address whether the inevitable discovery rule applies to cases involving knock and notice violations.
 In so doing, my colleagues hold (1) the showing necessary for inevitable discovery to apply can seldom be made in the context of knock and notice violations, (2) the inevitable discovery doctrine should not apply to knock and notice violations because it would swallow the knock-notice rule and (3) the inevitable discovery doctrine cannot be applied on the facts of this case.
-(Maj. opn., pp. 25-28.)
+(Maj. opn., pp. 26-32.)

 There are courts that hold inevitable discovery can seldom be established where there has been a knock and notice violation because the required showing "cannot usually be made in the context of a knock-notice violation."
-(Maj. opn., p.
-26.)
+(Maj. opn., pp. 28-29.)
 However, a cursory review of two of those cases relied upon by the majority reveals that they base this conclusion on the erroneous belief that inevitable discovery requires an independent, untainted investigation.
 (U. S. v.
 Dice (6th Cir.
 2000) 200 F.3d 978, 984-985, and cited with apparent approval in State v.
 Lee (Md.
 2003) 821 A.2d 922.)
 The majority cites with approval the faulty reasoning of Dice and Lee.
 (Maj. opn. pp. 26-27.)
 Of course Nix (Nix v.
-Williams (1984) 467 U.S. 431), and the courts of this state, hold inevitable discovery may exist where, in the same investigation, alternative legal means would have led to the same evidence.
-(People v.
-Thierry (1998) 64 Cal.App.4th 176, 180; People v.
-Saam 1980) 106 Cal.App.3d 789, 797; see also 5 LaFave, Search and Seizure (1996) § 11.4, pp. 234-253.)
+Williams (1984) 467 U.S. 431), and the courts of this state, hold inevitable